mohammad6701/mohammad6701/README.md

 🎓 **Computer Engineering Student @ UBCO**

 Computer Engineering student @ UBCO passionate about silicon, hardware architecture, and low-level systems.
-My goal is to become an ASIC Design Engineer, designing high-performance digital circuits or specialized silicon solutions.
+My goal is to become an ASIC Design Engineer, designing digital circuits and specializing in silicon solutions.
 Currently building strong foundations in Software engineering and coding.

 ---